-On August 1, 2011, the Distributed Generation Emergency Amendment Act of 2011 ("DGAA") became law.7 The DGAA disallows most new solar energy systems located outside of the District from being certified by the Commission for the RPS program, after January 31, 2011-although solar energy systems located outside of the District that were certified prior to February 1, 2011 were "grandfathered" and remain eligible under the RPS program.
+On August 1, 2011, the Distributed Generation Emergency Amendment Act of 2011 ("DGAA") became law.
+The DGAA disallows most new solar energy systems located outside of the District from being certified by the Commission for the RPS program, after January 31, 2011-although solar energy systems located outside of the District that were certified prior to February 1, 2011 were "grandfathered" and remain eligible under the RPS program.
 In addition, among other things, the legislation increased the solar RPS requirement from 2011 through 2023 (up to 2.5 percent by 2023 as opposed to 0.4 percent by 2020), disallowed the certification of solar energy systems larger than 5 megawatts ("MW") in capacity, amended the solar compliance fees for 2011 through 2023, and changed the eligibility requirements for solar thermal systems.

 Pursuant to the DGAA, in Order No. 16528 (September 9, 2011), the Commission denied all applications of solar energy facilities seeking certification as eligible District of Columbia renewable energy standards generating facilities, which were not located within the District, nor in locations served by a distribution feeder serving the District, and pending before the Commission on August 1, 2011.
-Moreover, in Order No. 16529 (September 9, 2011), the Commission decertified 1,426 solar energy facilities not located within the District, or in locations served by a distribution feeder serving the District, and certified by the Commission between February 1, 2011, and the effective date of the Act, August I, 2011, as well as any solar facilities with a capacity larger than 5 MW regardless of the date certified.
+Moreover, in Order No. 16529 (September 9, 2011), the Commission decertified 1,426 solar energy facilities not located within the District, or in locations served by a distribution feeder serving the District, and certified by the Commission between February 1, 2011, and the effective date of the Act, August 1, 2011, as well as any solar facilities with a capacity larger than 5 MW, regardless of the date certified.

-Pursuant to the Commission's RPS rules, each active electricity supplier with retail sales in 2012-a total of twenty-four (24) as compared to twenty-two (22) in 2011-submitted a compliance report for that calendar year that was due by May 1, 2013.
-Suppliers generally met the RPS requirements through acquiring renewable energy credits ("RECs"), with only two electricity suppliers submitting a compliance payment.
-The majority of electricity suppliers provided sufficient solar RECs ("SRECs") to avoid paying a compliance fee for the solar requirement.
-Based on the available information, the total amount of money generated from compliance payments in 2012 was \$4,900-compared to \$229,500 generated in 2011.
-In 2011, one supplier paid a compliance fee of \$225,500.
-The amount of 2012 compliance fees generally reflects the ability of suppliers to acquire solar RECs to meet their RPS compliance.
+In calendar 2013 there were 28 electricity suppliers, including the default Standard Offer Service Provider, who reported electricity sales to retail customers in the District.
+Pursuant to the Commission's RPS rules, each of these active electricity suppliers submitted the required compliance report that was due by the then applicable deadline of May 1, 2014.
+These reports show that electricity suppliers generally met the RPS requirements through purchasing renewable energy credits ("RECs").
+Only seven electricity suppliers submitted a compliance payment in lieu of (or in addition to) acquiring RECs.
+Based on the available information, the total amount of money generated from compliance payments in 2013 was \$699,140-compared to \$4,900 in 2012.
+The increase in the amount of 2013 compliance fees generally reflects the failure of some electricity suppliers to acquire sufficient solar RECs to meet their RPS compliance.

 In Section II, we provide a summary of the steps that the Commission has taken to implement the RPS in the District.
-Section III reviews the RPS compliance reports submitted for the 2012 compliance year.
-In Section IV, we present some information on the current
+Section III reviews the RPS compliance reports submitted for the 2013 compliance year.
+In Section IV, we present some information on the current availability of renewable resources.
+Finally, Section V summarizes other ongoing actions to implement the RPS in the District and next steps.
+In addition, we include Attachment 1, which provides a national perspective on what other states are doing with respect to the implementation of a renewable portfolio standard.7 Attachment 2 contains a list of selected orders that the Commission has issued to implement the RPS.
+Lastly, Attachment 3 includes a map of the certified solar energy systems in the District of Columbia.8